kWeissenow/EMBER3D/README.md

 python predict_sav.py -i <FASTA> -o <OUTPUT_DIRECTORY>
 ```

 In addition to PDB files and distance maps, the SAV prediction script computes the structural difference between predictions for each mutant and the wild-type measured in lDDT (1.0 = most similar, 0.0 = least similar).
-These structure deltas are both rendered as an image (mutation_matrix.png) as well as provided as a text file for further consumption (mutation_log.txt).
+These structure deltas are both rendered as an image (mutation_matrix.png) as well as provided as a text file for downstream consumption (mutation_log.txt).

 ## Mutation movie rendering